DSurguy/nuzlocker-vue/README.md

 #### Completion Checklist
 The following items should be completed for this project to be considered "complete"
 - [ ] Features
-  - [ ] Create a run to track a nuzlocke challenge for Pokemon Red / Blue
+  - [x] Create a run to track a nuzlocke challenge for Pokemon Red / Blue
   - [ ] Track Run Events
+    - [x] Run Started
+    - [ ] Starter Pokemon
     - [ ] Pokemon Seen
     - [ ] Pokemon Captured
     - [ ] Route Encounters